Dr Disrespect: Permanent ban from Twitch, move to YouTube, and fallout

 Beahm denied the allegations, stating that he did "nothing illegal, no wrongdoing was found, and I was paid".
 On a livestream of Elden Ring, he considered leaving his business ventures, saying that he was "burnt out" by the allegations.
 He later acknowledged that some of his messages could be loosely deemed "inappropriate,"; that statement was removed in August, and he tweeted afterwards that "we have lots to talk about".

-A single anonymous former Twitch employee alleged to Rolling Stone that the statement was inaccurate, characterizing the messages as "sexually graphic" and that Beahm kept sending these messages even after being made aware the individual was underage.
-The Anonymous former Twitch employee was unable to provide any tangible proof of their claims.
+An additional former Twitch employee came forward and alleged to Rolling Stone that Beahm's statement the messages were not sexually explicit was inaccurate, characterizing the messages as "sexually graphic" and that Beahm kept sending these messages even after being made aware the individual was underage.

 In response, YouTube temporarily suspended Beahm's access to YouTube's monetization features.
 His partnerships with FanDuel, Midnight Society (a game studio he helped found), Turtle Beach and other sponsors were also suspended.
-Just prior to YouTube's suspension of monetization on Beahm's channel, the platform's former global head of gaming partnerships at Google, Ryan Wyatt, confirmed to Rolling Stone that Beahm was not offered a contract due to the potential for negative press related to Beahm's Twitch ban.
+Just prior to YouTube's suspension of monetization on Beahm's channel, the platform's former global head of gaming partnerships at Google, Ryan Wyatt, confirmed to Rolling Stone that Beahm was not offered a contract due to internal discussions about the circumstances of his Twitch ban.
+Wyatt stated that a Twitch employee and journalists investigating the situation had informed YouTube staff that the ban allegedly involved inappropriate messages to a minor.

 On September 6, 2024, Beahm returned to streaming on YouTube, denied the allegations and stated that neither he "nor the Twitch user exchanged any sexually graphic messages or images".
 He claimed that Conners does not participate in Twitch investigations, "didn't have any firsthand knowledge about my dispute with Twitch," and was thus lying.
 Beahm additionally noted he never intended to meet anyone at TwitchCon, did not go to TwitchCon, and further accused the former Twitch community manager of targeting him.
 Later that month his remonetization request to YouTube was denied but was eventually re-monetized in early 2025 after moving to Rumble.

 On January 30, 2025, Beahm's YouTube channel was reinstated for monetization.
 In a statement provided to PC Gamer, YouTube said, "Dr Disrespect was previously suspended from the YouTube Partner Program for violations of our Creator Responsibility policies.
 Creators who are suspended from this program can reapply for access, and after careful review of the channel's recent activity, we've reinstated it."

+In January 2026, Beahm spoke about why streamers still will not play with him.
+He said he misses playing with "Timmy" (TimTheTatman) and thinks Tim misses playing with him too.
+"A lot of agencies control those conversations," he said.
+"Like, 'Hey, right now it's risky to play with him because then we can't get these partnerships.'
+But I do miss playing with Timmy.
+Nickmercs?
+No — f*** that phony."